Australia Privacy Policy

 This Policy and the Credit Reporting Policy below apply to Baker McKenzie and its affiliates in Australia (Baker McKenzie Australia) in relation to our operations in Australia and explain how we handle personal information.

-Information about how we handle your personal information is set out in the Privacy & Cookies Statement available on the Baker McKenzie website (see here).
+Information about how we handle personal information is set out in the Privacy & Cookies Statement available on the Baker McKenzie website (see here).
 In addition:

 What to do if you want to seek access or correction